 About Charged Affairs:

-Charged Affairs is YPFP’s foreign policy magazine.
-Launched as a blog in 2014, it has since transitioned into a proper online journal with its own website and an ambitious publishing agenda.
-Charged Affairs brings together an editorial and writing team that publishes on a wide range of foreign and international policy subjects, bringing the perspectives of early and mid-career professionals and academics to the broader foreign policy community.
-Charged Affairs is also a forum for publishing guest pieces by YPFP members in the US and abroad, showcasing the work of our research fellows, and publishing guest op-eds by senior practitioners and thought leaders.
-Our articles range from op-eds to interviews and book reviews, and we pride ourselves on being a place for original analysis and perspectives.
+Charged Affairs is YPFP’s in-house foreign policy journal.
+The journal brings together an editorial and writing team that publishes on a wide range of foreign and international policy subjects, bringing the perspectives of early and mid-career professionals and academics to the broader foreign policy community.
+Charged Affairs is also a forum for publishing guest pieces by YPFP members in the United States and abroad.
+Articles range from opinion articles to interviews and book reviews, and the journal prides itself on being a place for original analysis and perspectives.

-The core of Charged Affairs’ publishing is the dedicated team of writers.
-The London Correspondent is a Charged Affairs writer based in London, who reports on UK politics and foreign policy, transatlantic relations and takes advantage of opportunities in London to bring a unique insider perspective on these topics to our global audience.
+The core of Charged Affairs’ publishing is the dedicated team of Staff Writers.
+The London Correspondent is a Charged Affairs writer based in London, who reports on UK politics and foreign policy, transatlantic relations, and takes advantage of opportunities in London to bring a unique insider perspective on these topics to our global audience.
 The London Correspondent is encouraged to be an active participant in YPFP London programs and activities and to seek out interview opportunities connected to those programs and events.
-The Correspondent will also actively promote Charged Affairs content to their networks to help the magazine achieve a more transatlantic audience.
+The Correspondent will also actively promote Charged Affairs content to their networks to help expand the journal’s transatlantic audience.

 Roles and Responsibilities:

-- Work through our editorial process in a timely fashion and adhere to the publishing schedule.
+- Work through the editorial process in a timely fashion and adhere to the publishing schedule.

 - Take initiative and interest in opportunities like interviews and book reviews.